Batman & Mr. Freeze: SubZero: Sequel

 After the success of this film, Warner Bros. greenlit the production of another film, entitled Batman: Arkham.
 Boyd Kirkland was attached to write and direct.
 The film would have Batman and Robin facing off against a collection of Arkham Asylum escapees, in addition to Batman finding himself falling in love with a new character, planned to be voiced by Angie Harmon.
 The main cast of Batman: The Animated Series was attached to reprise their roles.
 Steven E. Gordon also drew some art concept for the film.
-However, the film was finally canceled in favor of Batman Beyond: Return of the Joker (which also featured Harmon), while Batman: Arkham eventually became the name of a successful video game series by Rocksteady Studios and featured Conroy as the voice of Batman.
+However, the film was eventually canceled in favor of Batman Beyond: Return of the Joker (which also featured Harmon as a much older Barbara Gordon, with Tara Strong voicing young Barbara in the flashback sequence), while Batman: Arkham eventually became the name of a successful video game series by Rocksteady Studios and featured Conroy as the voice of Batman.

-The fourth and final DCAU film, Batman: Mystery of the Batwoman, based on The New Batman Adventures, was released in 2003.
+The fourth and final film of the original run of the DCAU, Batman: Mystery of the Batwoman, based on The New Batman Adventures, was released in 2003.